 When the CBD oil stops bubbling, the decarboxylation process should be completed and the oil is ready.
 Allow the oil to cool slightly but not too much.
 It should still be liquid.
 Then take a syringe and soak up the oil.

 When the oil is completely cooled, it becomes very viscous in most cases.
 Similar to Vaseline or jam.
-The color is very dark green / brown, which also differs as the taste and the effect of each hemp variety.
+The color is very dark green/brown, which also differs with the taste and effect of each hemp variety.